 The area hosts several festivals during the year, the two main festivals being the Roncy Rocks!
-Music & Arts Festival that has been successfully running for 4 years now in mid June.
-The second is the Roncesvalles Polish Festival that definitely gives the area a nod where it’s Polish heritage is concerned.
+Music & Arts Festival that has been successfully running for a number of years now and the Roncesvalles Polish Festival that definitely gives the area a nod to it’s Polish heritage.

-The area does have a decent LCBO finally located on the very northern border of the area, north of Howard Park Avenue and where Dundas and Roncesvalles converge located in a plaza with a huge supermarket.
+The area does have a decent LCBO located on the very northern border of the area, north of Howard Park Avenue and where Dundas and Roncesvalles converge located in a plaza with a Loblaws.

 This neighbourhood is quite special as it’s located next to High Park which houses a cute zoo Highparkzoo and also minutes to the lake depending how south you live off of Roncesvalles Avenue.
 Also nothing beats the Grenadier Restaurant with it's $2.99 breakfast, yes you read that correctly!
 Only Monday to Friday's 7-11am!